GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 The Swedish deployment is using an external S3 backend for storing the files.
 However, the Docker compose file in storage-and-interfaces contains a Minio instance, that can be used for archiving the data.
 In either case, set the credentials of the S3 backend in the `config/config.yaml` file, specifically the `S3AccessKey` and `S3SecretKey` values.

 ### Update the issuer configuration
-Under `config/iss.json` there exists a file that defines the issuer that will be used from the download service.
+In `config/iss.json` there exists a file that defines the issuer that will be used from the download service.
 Change this to point to your REMS instance, for example:
 ```json
 {
     "iss": "https://rems.gdi.nbis.se/",